uxrocket/uxrocket.select/README.md

 opened               | null             | Open indicator class for your theme.
 Added to wrapper.
 Plugin also adds `uxr-select-opened` for internal usage. current              | null             | Selection class for your theme.
 It is the element where the selected option is showed.
 Plugin also adds `uxr-select-selection` for internal usage. arrow                | null             | Arrow class for your theme.
 It is the part where select triangle shown.
-Plugin also adds `uxr-select-arrow` for internal usage. list                 | null             | Unordered option list class for your theme.
+Plugin also adds `uxr-select-arrow` for internal usage. drop                 | null             | Drop class for your theme, which holds the search and list.
+Plugin also adds `uxr-select-drop` for internal usage. list                 | null             | Unordered option list class for your theme.
 Plugin also adds `uxr-select-list` for internal usage. option               | null             | Class for each option in the list.
 It is the anchor element in each `li` Plugin also adds `uxr-select-option` for internal usage. selected             | null             | Selected option class for your theme.
 It is applied to `li` items in the list.
 Plugin also adds `uxr-select-selected` for internal usage.